Rodeobe/bruxism/index.md

 - [Others](#others), including medical procedures.

 ### Psychology
-TL;DR Bruxism is often associated with stress, with specifically emotional stress and anxiety to be the main triggering factor.
+Bruxism is often associated with stress, with specifically emotional stress and anxiety to be the main triggering factor.
 To avoid bruxism, these causes must be dealt with.
 - General stress reduction techniques, eg. meditation or mindfulness
 - Biodynamic devices.
 Tools that monitor bruxism behaviour and inform the user about it, eg. using vibrations or a smartphone app.
 Examples of biodynamic devides are Jawsaver (in the form of smart earbuds), Grindcare (with a specific device), Jawsense, [bytesense](https://www.bytesense.us/) and others.
 - Faceformer, a functional, neurophysiological training program against bruxism.
 - GrindAlert

 ### Pills
-TL;DR: some types of drugs, stimulants, diets, can cause bruxism, or help you reduce the symptoms
+Drugs, stimulants, diets, can cause bruxism, or help you reduce the symptoms
 - Reduce stress using drugs or supplements, eg. CBD oil
 - Reduce ☕ coffee intake or other stimulants like [ecstasy and MDMA](https://www.spineo.org/ecstasy-mdma-and-bruxism/)
 - Avoid certain (medical) drugs, like [SSRIs](https://www.spineo.org/link-between-bruxism-and-selective-serotonin-reuptake-inhibitors-ssris)